Chart Color Schemes

 Wagaman has shown very soft population growth performance across periods assessed by AreaSearch

-Wagaman's population is around 2,055 as of Feb 2026.
-This reflects an increase of 32 people since the 2021 Census, which reported a population of 2,023 people.
+Based on AreaSearch's analysis, Wagaman's population is around 2,055 as of Feb 2026.
+This reflects an increase of 32 people (1.6%) since the 2021 Census, which reported a population of 2,023 people.
 The change is inferred from the estimated resident population of 2,055 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,446 persons per square kilometer.
-Population growth was primarily driven by overseas migration that contributed approximately 72.1% of overall population gains during recent periods.
+This population level equates to a density ratio of 2,446 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 72.1% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered, growth rates by age cohort are applied post-2032, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-By 2041, Wagaman's population is expected to increase by 190 persons, reflecting a gain of 9.2% over the 17 years based on latest annual ERP population numbers.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 190 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population